PKPDAI/PKDocClassifier/README.md

 This repository contains custom pipes and models to classify scientific publications from PubMed depending on whether they estimate pharmacokinetic (PK) parameters from _in vivo_ studies.
-The final pipeline retrieved more than 120K PK publications and runs weekly updates.
-All the retrieved data is at https://app.pkpdai.com/
+The final pipeline retrieved more than 120K PK publications and runs weekly updates available at https://app.pkpdai.com/.

 # Reproduce our results